GibsonEk-robotics/gibsonek-robotics.github.io/doc/index.rst

 ..
-Example documentation master file, created by sphinx-quickstart on Sat Sep 23 20:35:12 2023.
+This is our table of contents.
+Add your new documentation sections in here for them to show up on the website.

-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+Welcome to the Gibson Ek Robotics Club documentation!

-Welcome to Example's documentation!
+Can you add multiple lines to this?

 ===================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   some-feature.md
+   src/some-feature.md
-   another-feature.md
+   src/another-feature.md